dmorais/Galaxy_API/README.md

 #### 1. **create_library.py**

-Before using this script create a yml file  following the template *yml_file/library.yml*.
+Before using this script create a yaml file  following the template *yml_file/library.yml*.

 This script creates a Galaxy Library from one of three different sources: